-Model parameters were fitted on multiple criteria, weighted in a single performance measure.
-Specifically, we used the efficiency index and the average bias, to calibrate the hydrographs at the basin outlet (Karditsa tunnel) and downstream of the six karstic springs, the zero-flow penalty to further control the discharge at the outlet (systematically going to zero during each irrigation period) and downstream of the Mavroneri springs (eliminated, in case of intensive pumping) and the trend penalty to calibrate groundwater cell levels, except for those lying in the neighbourhood of springs, the behaviour of which was better controlled though the hydrographs.
-The 10-year control period has split in a six-year calibration period (Oct.
-1984-Sep.
-1990) and a four-year validation period (Oct.
-1990-Sep.
-1994).
+The model parameters ( $\sim 100$ ) were fitted on about 40 criteria, weighted in a single performance measure.
+These include: (a) the efficiency index and the average bias, to calibrate the hydrographs at the basin outlet (Karditsa tunnel) and downstream of the six karst springs; (b) the zero-flow penalty to better fitting the discharge at the outlet (systematically going to zero during each irrigation period) and downstream of the Mavroneri springs (with zero flow, in case of intensive pumping); and (c) the trend penalty to realistically represent the variability of groundwater cell levels, except for those lying in the neighbourhood of springs, the behaviour of which is better controlled though the hydrographs.
+The first two statistical criteria ensured satisfactory spread around the measured values and avoidance of systematic errors, while the empirical measures enhanced the information embedded in calibration (thus ensuring compatibility between model free variables and criteria involved) and helped to control much larger number of model responses than the observed ones.
+The 10-year control period was split in a six-year calibration period (October 1984-September 1990) and a fouryear validation period (October 1990-September 1994).

-Given the large number of control variables (~ 100) and criteria involved (~ 40) the derived optimisation problem was infeasible to be solved within a single run.
+Given the intricacy of the derived optimization problem, it was impossible to obtain a reliable solution in a single run.
 Apart from the vast number of local optima and the irregularities of the response surface, an additional complexity factor was the different order of magnitude between the groundwater conductivities, taking values in the range $10^{-8}$ to $10^{-1}$ , and the rest of parameters, most of them being dimensionless.
 This was partly remedied using logarithms of conductivities.

-To treat with the multiple puzzles of the calibration problem while ensuring a satisfactory predictive capacity of the model, a hybrid calibration strategy was employed, through progressive improvements of relatively small groups of parameters.
+To deal with the multiple puzzles of the calibration problem, while ensuring a satisfactory predictive capacity of the model, a hybrid calibration strategy was employed, through progressive improvements of relatively small groups of parameters.
 At a preliminary phase, we used extended bounds for the search space and tried various combinations of weighting coefficients, to obtain a general overview of the problem, regarding the multiple criteria interactions and their feasible range.

 At the second phase, we attempted to optimize the HRU parameters, as well as the most important parameters of the groundwater model, specifically the conductivities of the springs and their adjacent cells.
-Moreover, the interior bounds of parameters were restricted to be consistent with their physical interpretation.
-The main objective was to guarantee a good fitting of the hydrograph at the outlet, especially its parts related to floods, and a satisfactory fitting of the spring flows.
+Moreover, the interior bounds of parameters were restricted to be consistent with their broad physical interpretation.
+The main objective was to guarantee a good fitting of the hydrograph at the outlet, especially its parts related to high flows, and a satisfactory fitting of the spring flows.
 At the end of this phase, we removed most trend penalties, since we ensured a "regular" behaviour of the groundwater model, by appropriately adjusting the corresponding parameters.

 In the last phase, starting from a relatively good solution, we focused on improving specific aspects of the model responses.
 This proved not an easy task, since even slight ameliorations of one criterion had asymmetrically negative impacts on others, due to the high sensitivity of some parameters.
 Often, it was necessary to accept non-optimal transitions, regarding the overall value of the objective function, to ensure the improvement of particular aspects of the hydrographs.
 In that phase, we focused on the predictive capacity of the model, accounted on the basis of efficiency values in validation, and the consistency of parameters.
-The latter was evaluated according to our experience, recognising the fact that the model is unavoidably vulnerable against the existing multiple sources of uncertainty, which is further amplified by the high complexity of the system under study.
+The latter was evaluated according to our experience, recognising the fact